cloudfoundry/cf-networking-onboarding/iptables-primer.prolific.md

 Once a packet hits ACCEPT, then it stops evaluating in that table and chain.
 It would also stop if it hit a DROP or REJECT target.

-In this story you are going to skim/read two great resources on iptables rules.
+In this story you are going to skim/read a couple great resources on iptables rules.

 ## How
 1. Give the [iptables man page](http://ipset.netfilter.org/iptables.man.html) a skim.
 At least the description, targets, and tables sections.
 It leaves out a lot of commonly used features that are covered in [the iptables-extensions man page](http://ipset.netfilter.org/iptables-extensions.man.html).